What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • The appearance of the first teeth (most often around 6-8 months) is accompanied by significant bleeding.

-In fairness, it should be noted that during this period, mother's milk maintains a normal level of blood clotting, because such symptoms, if there are no special reasons to suspect a problem, may go unnoticed.
+To be fair, it should be noted that during this period, mother's milk maintains a normal level of blood clotting, so such symptoms, if there is no special reason to suspect a problem, may go unnoticed.

 After a year or two, when the baby begins to actively explore the world, the external manifestations of hemophilia begin to increase:

 • Painful hematomas appear even after minor falls and abrasions.
-They dissolve poorly, and respond poorly to specific therapy.
+They resolve poorly and respond poorly to specific therapy.

-• Unavoidable minor injuries or minor medical procedures lead to prolonged and profuse bleeding.
+• Inevitable minor injuries or minor medical procedures lead to prolonged and heavy bleeding.

 • Bleeding gums.